Sony Music, DNS Capital lead $16m Series A funding round for AI licensing platform Vermillio - Music Business Worldwide

 Vermillio claims to be the first AI platform that “securely licenses IP and allows IP holders and talent to safely engage with generative AI technologies”.

-According to Vermillio, TraceIDTM “offers the ability to manage terms, conditions, and usage rights while capitalizing on new revenue streams made possible with Generative AI”.
+According to Vermillio, TraceID “offers the ability to manage terms, conditions, and usage rights while capitalizing on new revenue streams made possible with Generative AI”.

-Vermillio said that its team designed TracelDTM to “eliminate key concerns around consent, credit, and compensation with Generative AI”.
+Vermillio said that its team designed TracelD to “eliminate key concerns around consent, credit, and compensation with Generative AI”.

 Monday’s announcement noted that Vermillio struck what’s claimed to be a “first-of-its-kind partnership with talent agency WME” in 2024 “to shield their clients from IP theft and deliver opportunities to monetize their name, image and likeness (NIL) by securely licensing their data”.